Goodrich (1793 ship)

 Goodrich was a brig launched in Bermuda in 1793.
-She made three voyages as a slave ship in the triangular trade in enslaved people between 1795 and 1799.
+She made three voyages between 1795 and 1799as a slave ship in the triangular trade in enslaved people.
 She then became a general merchantman and was wrecked in 1808.

 Career

 Goodrich first appeared in Lloyd's Register (LR) in 1795 with Holmes, master, R.Fisher, owner, and trade Liverpool–Africa.

 1st enslaving voyage (1795–1797)

 Captain Joseph Peers sailed from Liverpool on 14 December 1795.
 He acquired captives at Gambia and arrived at Demerara on 16 November 1796.
 Goodrich sailed from Demerara on 26 January 1797 and arrived back at Liverpool on 15 March.
 She had left Liverpool with 15 crew members and she suffered 10 crew deaths on the voyage.

 The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate slave shipping.
 The Act limited the number of enslaved people that British enslaving ships were permitted to transport without penalty, based on the ships' tons burthen.
 At a burthen of 126 tons, the cap would have been 210 captives.